 Art.
-773.12-14, which requires all past due municipal and refuse fees to be paid before a property is transferred, and Art.
-773.15, which permits the City to place statutory liens on past-due fees without suit, work in tandem to bring in revenue that would have previously gone uncollected.
+773.12-14, which requires all past-due municipal and refuse fees to be paid before a property is transferred, and Art.
+773.15, which permits the City to place statutory liens on past-due fees without suit, works in tandem to bring in revenue that would have previously gone uncollected.
 The costs involved are low, and include internal labor to respond to requests, court costs to place and release a lien, and cost of certified mailing.
 The City charges \$32 in court costs when a lien is paid to recoup some of the filing and certified mailing charges.
-Beginning in the first quarter of 2016, the City began the process to file liens on all properties that were over 30-days delinquent and had account balances over \$100.00 on a quarterly basis.
-The City has since increased this effort and sends out approximately 650 notices of lien every month.
-Since the liens attach to all properties within the city limits, it is not uncommon for debts of other properties owned by the seller, both liened and unliened, to be paid from the proceeds of the sale.
+Beginning in the first quarter of 2016, the City began the process to file liens on all properties that were over 30-days delinquent and had account balances over \$100 on a quarterly basis.
+The City has increased collection efforts and strives to file approximately 600 notices of lien every month.
+Since the liens attach to all properties within the city limits, it is not uncommon for debts of other properties owned by the seller, both liened and un-liened, to be paid from the proceeds of the sale.

 Normally, for Art.
 733.12-14, closing attorneys contact the City for payoff amounts.
 Art.
-773.15 is triggered both at the sale of a property and during any refinance.
-At times, there will be some negotiation of the penalties on the amount owed.
-Between January 1, 2023, and October 31, 2023, as a result of this ordinance, there have been 571 requests for payoff that culminated in an actual transfer of property.
-Only 7 of the 571 sought negotiation of penalties.
-Of the 571 requests:
+773.15 is triggered both at the sale of a property, and during any refinance.
+Between January 1, 2024, and October 31, 2024, because of this ordinance, there have been 552 requests for payoff that culminated in an actual transfer of property.
+Only 14 of the 552 requests sought negotiation of penalties.

-- 79% had a balance at the time of request - 97% paid in full at or before closing - 36% had a balance over \$100 at the time of request - 2% paid on additional properties other than the one requested - From January 1, 2023 November 7, 2023, we have collected a total of \$431,268.82

-The City has collected under Art.
+- 73% had a balance at the time of request - 100% paid in full at or before closing - 39% had a balance over \$100 at the time of request - 2% paid on additional property other than the one requested - From January 1, 2024 November 7, 2024, we have collected a total of \$399,474.78 The City has collected under Art.
 77.12-14 and under 773.15 and finds both ordinances to be very effective.